drewmccormack/Forked/README.md

 ## License

 Forked is available under the MIT license.
-See the LICENSE file for more info.
+See the LICENCE file for more info.

 ## Footnotes

 [1] "Forking" jokes are inspired by [The Good Place](https://en.wikipedia.org/wiki/The_Good_Place).
+Go watch it!